RealCreepyJeff/chainswordcs-tk/README.md

 Resources for the website http://chainswordcs.tk/

 HTML and CSS code, and images.
 File downloads will be hosted elsewhere.
-Now also hosting some of the Fisher-Price iXL Learning System (abandonware) software.
+Now also hosting some of the Fisher-Price iXL Learning System software (abandonware).

 Testing branch is for testing code before it's pushed to the site, but only sometimes.